omitakahiro/AftFore/sphinx/userguide.rst

     .. var:: param

         A parameter object.
-Also see :ref:`tips-param`.
+Also see :ref:`tips-param1` and :ref:`tips-param2`.

             param["para"]: the MAP estimated parameters (pandas.Series)

             param["para_mcmc"]: the parameter set sampled from the posterior distribution (pandas.DataFrame)

             param["mag_ref"]: the main shock magnitude

             param["t"]: the estimation period

     .. var:: prior